geut/permanent-seeder/README.md

 Finally, the fetch frequency is managed by the keys endpoint frequency.
 In other words, they run with the same frequency interval.

+### Update Policy

+Here are some rules that we follow to know when to update the keys.

+Actions that result in update:
+- add endpoint is defined and returns a list of keys. delete endpoint is not defined. :white_check_mark:
+- add endpoint is defined and returns a list of keys. delete endpoint is defined and returns a list of keys. :white_check_mark:

+Actions that does not result in update:
+- add endpoint is defined and returns an empty list.
+Does not matter if delete endpoint is defined or not. :no_entry:
+- add endpoint is defined but throws an error :no_entry:
+- add endpoint is defined and returns a list of keys. delete endpoint is defined but throws an error. :no_entry:

 ## Secret